 For a full description of the coursework, visit the Curriculum page.

-Each semester, all students are encouraged to register for and attend the weekly Department of Biological Sciences Research Seminar (03-750) and Computational Biology Department Seminar (02-702).
+Each semester, all students are encouraged to and attend some or all of the weekly Department of Biological Sciences Research Seminars and Computational Biology Department Seminars.
 Graduate students are strongly urged to meet the speakers to broaden their knowledge of cutting-edge biological science and to make useful contacts; the faculty host can arrange individual or small group meetings for interested students.
-Additionally, students may register for and attend the weekly Department of Biological Sciences Journal Club (Graduate Research Seminar 03-755) and Computational Biology Department Journal Club (Current Topics in Computational Biology 02-701) during which faculty members and doctoral students give 25-minute presentations.
-M.S. students taking this course for credit must prepare and submit reports describing the presentations.
+Students may also count up to 3 units of seminar (typically 1 semester) as depth coursework (03-655 or 02-702).

 Students who are interested in research for credit may take 03-700 or 02-700 (M.S.
 Thesis Research).
 The number of credits for this course will be determined by the faculty mentor.
 In order for more than 12 units of research to count toward total units for graduation, the student must write and defend a Masters thesis.
 Students should contact faculty directly to learn about available research opportunities.
 It is strongly advised that students wait until their second semester to begin research.
 M.S. students are not eligible for research assistantships, but students can work or do research for an hourly pay within the limitations of number of hours and pay range.
 Students can not get course credit and an hourly wage for the same work (refer to MSCB Student Handbook).

 Students who are interested in doing an internship in industry or at a research lab not at CMU can take 03-601R, Computational Biology Internship, for 3 units of credit.